debugleader/Currency-Converter/README.md

 # Currency-converter
-Currency converter that uses a basisc API and uses Redis as a database.
+The application uses a basic API and uses Redis as a database.
 This project is built with python, more specifically Flask.
 # How can I run it?
 * `Clone the repository.`
 * `pip install -r requirements.txt`